 Not a bad way to spend some free time in 2017!
-If this sounds interesting, take a look at these wildlife research and management courses.
+If this sounds interesting, take a look at these wildlife research and management projects.

 You can work alongside experienced veterinary experts and game rangers in some of the most fantastic ecosystems and habitats.
 Learn about the challenges they face on a daily basis, their techniques and methods, and gain real vital experience to help further your career in the process.

-Joining a wildlife conservation project is a life changing experiencing, not just for you, but also for the animals that you’ll be working with.
+Joining a wildlife conservation project is a life-changing experience, not just for you, but also for the animals that you’ll be working with.
 Whether you’re a wildlife enthusiast, want to help the endangered animals of Africa or you’re just looking to gain experience to further your career, you can make 2017 a year to remember by finding the right project for you.